Skip to Content

 shepherds pie ingredients

-If you are using leftover mashed potatoes, begin to prepare your Shepherd’s Pie filling.
+If you are using leftover mashed potatoes, begin preparing your Shepherd’s Pie filling.
+Otherwise, make your mashed potatoes using your preferred cooking method.

 I prefer to make Instant Pot Mashed Potatoes because they are done in minutes and I don’t have to worry about the pot boiling over and making a mess!
+However use your favorite cooking method.

 Do this by heating a large skillet over medium heat and add the olive oil.
 Then add the diced carrots to the pan and saute until slightly tender.